CumpsD/elasticsearch-curator-wsl/README.md

 ### Create a file, close.yml that contains all configuration for the action you want to execute

-In this case, we want to delete all indices that match the `logstash-dev-` pattern and are older than 30 days.
+In this case, we want to close all indices that match the `logstash-dev-` pattern and are older than 30 days.

 ```bash
 sudo vim.tiny close.yml